globalsmile/Twitter-Sentiment-Analysis/README.md

-The 30Days of Learning programme is organized by the team at Microsoft to help students upkill with Microsoft technologies by learning and building solutions across these knowledge areas; Data Analysis Using Power BI, Low-code/No-Code Application Development using Power Platform, and Data Science and Machine Learning with Azure..
+The 30Days of Learning programme is organized by the team at Microsoft to help students upkill with Microsoft technologies by learning and building solutions across these knowledge areas; Data Analysis Using Power BI, Low-code/No-Code Application Development using Power Platform, and Data Science and Machine Learning with Azure...
 [Learn More](https://techcommunity.microsoft.com/t5/educator-developer-blog/onboarding-guide-for-30days-of-learning-participants/ba-p/3485136)